Teichlab/cellphonedb/README.md

 ### Installing CellPhoneDB
+NOTE: Works with Python v3.5 or superior.
+If your default Python interpreter is for v2.x (you can check it with `python --version`), calls to `python`/`pip` should be substituted by `python3`/`pip3`.

-We highly recommend to use a virtual env (steps 1 and 2) but you can omite
+We highly recommend to use a virtual env (steps 1 and 2) but you can omit.
 1. Create python > 3.5 virtual-env
 ```shell
 python -m venv cpdb-venv